John Hope Bryant

 John Hope Bryant (born February 6, 1966) is an American financial literacy entrepreneur and businessman.
-Bryant is the founder, chairman and chief executive officer of nonprofit Operation HOPE, chief executive officer of Bryant Group Ventures and The Promise Homes Company, co-founder of Global Dignity, advisor to business and government and author of bestselling books on economics and leadership.
+Bryant is the founder, chairman and chief executive officer of nonprofit Operation HOPE.
 He served as vice-chair of President Bush's Council on Financial Literacy, a member of President Obama's Advisory Council on Financial Capability, the vice chair on the U.S. President's Advisory Council on Financial Literacy and as the chairman of the Committee on the Underserved.

 Early life

-Bryant was born on February 6, 1966, in Los Angeles, California, to Johnnie Will Smith and Juanita Smith, his mother who died in 2023.
-He was born John Bryant Smith.
+Bryant was born on February 6, 1966, in Los Angeles, California, to Johnnie Will Smith and Juanita Smith, He was born John Bryant Smith.
 Bryant was raised primarily in Compton, and in the South Central area of Los Angeles.
-He has a brother and a sister.

-Bryant started his first business at age 10, a neighborhood candy store.
-At age 15 he enrolled in the private K-12 Hollywood Professional School and made connections which led to a career acting on television.
+At age 15 attended the Hollywood Professional School.
 He graduated from Santa Monica High School in 1984.